-This post comes from Senior Strategist Jennifer Snyder who recently self-published her first book, 100 Days of Discussion, and enjoyed the pre-launch process more than she expected.
+This post comes from guest writer Jennifer Snyder who recently self-published her first book, 100 Days of Discussion, and enjoyed the pre-launch process more than she expected.

 Writing a book can be a daunting task.
 As authors and content creators, ourselves, we know how much work goes into finishing a manuscript.
 We also know that writing the book is the part of the book launch iceberg everyone can see.
 What often goes unnoticed are the marketing elements at play well before a book is launched.

 If you’re writing and publishing a book, here are three simple steps you can take to start marketing your book now—before you’ve even sent the draft to your editor.